five-vee/go-disruptor/README.md

 ## Comparisons to other Go ports

-There _is_ already an existing port ([`smarty-prototypes/go-disruptor`](https://github.com/smarty-prototypes/go-disruptor)), but the key advantage of this library over that other port is simplicity:
+There _is_ already an existing port ([`smarty-prototypes/go-disruptor`](https://github.com/smarty-prototypes/go-disruptor)), but the key advantages of this library over that are:

 * **Better encapsulation**: The user does not need to create and interact with the ring buffer directly (unless using `WriteBatch` and/or `BatchReadFunc`).
 * **Batching support**: `WriteBatch` and `BatchReadFunc` allow the user to efficiently batch items in/out of the ring buffer, e.g. via SIMD code.
 * **Generics support**: This library takes advantage of Go generics to simplify using the disruptor.

+Nonetheless, these advantages come with slightly higher latency, on the order of `O(1 ns)`.
+Take this into consideration when deciding which LMAX port to use.

 ## Benchmarks